Louisville native Catherine Shea Jennings pens award-winning essay on "Working Trees: Kentucky's Renewable Future" Posted: April 29, 2009

 For many of us, it is a familiar sight: golden beams piercing through the tree limbs as the sun rises on another stunning Kentucky morning.
 And while we often pause to marvel at the beauty of the scene, we fail to see one of the most essential flaws in it.
 The trees of Kentucky are suffering greatly, and very few conservation efforts are being made.
 Nature has granted us these looming, majestic behemoths, and we are slowly destroying them in return.

-Kentucky’s first pioneers were astounded by the verdant vegetation, abundant wildlife, and, most of all, the towering trees that they found waiting for them in the land that would become the Bluegrass State.
-“We…passed through a great forest on which stood myriads of trees, some gay with blossoms, others rich with fruits.
-Nature was here a series of wonders, and a fund of delight,” wrote Daniel Boone of his travels through Kentucky.
-Boone had no way of knowing what intellectual and technological advances were to come in the future, and how they would impact his “great forest.”
+passed through a great forest on which stood myriads of trees, some gay with blossoms, others rich with fruits.
+Nature was here a series of wonders, and a fund of delight, wrote Daniel Boone of his travels through Kentucky.
+Boone had no way of knowing what intellectual and technological advances were to come in the future, and how they would impact his great forest.
 Living in a state where forests cover 47% of the land area, it is of utmost importance that the residents of Kentucky take forest conservation seriously.
 Trees affect water quality, the health of wildlife, climate control, employment rates, the economy, and even education.
 With so many issues at stake, it is astounding that more attention is not being paid to the forests of our state.

 1. ""Kentucke, Which I Esteemed a Second Paradise:" Daniel Boone Crosses the Mountains and Visits Kentucky, 1769-71."
 History Matters.
 31 Mar.
 2006.
 American Social History Productions, Inc. 19 Oct.
 2008 .